oshin18/AIInterviewAgent/README.md

-# 🧠 AI Interview Agent
+# 🧠 Interview Ignitor (AI Interview Agent)

-**AI Interview Agent** is a smart, modular assistant designed to help job seekers prepare for interviews with personalized mock sessions based on their **resume** and the **job description** of their target role.
+**Interview Ignitor** is a smart, modular assistant designed to help job seekers prepare for interviews with personalized cover letters and mock sessions based on their **resume** and the **job description** of their target role.
+The Interview bot evaluates your answer and provides feedback with the sample answer to learn from.

 Powered by **Azure OpenAI** and **Semantic Kernel**, this app analyzes a candidate’s profile, matches it with job requirements, generates tailored interview questions, evaluates responses, and provides actionable feedback — all in one streamlined tool.